cswendrowski/Mageflame/README.md

 # Mageflame
-An Open Game License set of character names
+An Open Game License set of character names.
+Some have more than one option, indicated by commas `,`

 ## OGL Character Names